 Left lateral view magnetic resonance venography imaging of the cerebral venous circulation.
 Venous structures are labeled.
 Note the vein of Labbé branching from the left transverse sinus.

 The deep cerebral veins mainly drain into the great vein of Galen, which is formed by the union of the basal vein of Rosenthal and the internal cerebral veins.
-The basal vein of Rosenthal is formed by the junction of the ...
+The basal vein of Rosenthal is formed by the junction of the deep anterior cerebral, ...